databrew/betterwork/dictionaries/creating_dictionaries.md

 ## What do we do?

 - Click [here](https://docs.google.com/spreadsheets/d/17-Kd9-a-X2JvVXql679LxI9QG3is1IHEFS-Fe9PlO9Y/edit?usp=sharing) to open a spreadsheet with a partially filled out dictionary.
 This is where we'll be working.
-- Click [here](https://github.com/databrew/betterwork/tree/master/documentation/Haiti%20Surveys) to open a folder which contains surveys.
-This is where we'll be getting the information to fill out the spreadsheet.
+- Click [here](https://github.com/databrew/betterwork/raw/master/documentation/Haiti%20Surveys/haiti_all.pdf) to get a pdf with all the original surveys.

 ## How do we fill out the spreadsheet?